HPC-SimTools/IPS-framework/doc/user_guides/advanced_guide.rst

 Once you have your binary built properly and available, it is time to work on the data coupling to the other components in a simulation.
 This is a component specific task, but it often takes conversation with the other physicists in the group as to what values need to be communicated and to develop an understanding of how they are used.

 When the physics of interest is identified, adapters need to be written to translate IPS-style inputs (from the Plasma State) to the inputs the binary is expecting, and a similar adapter for the output files.
-More details on how to use the Plasma State and adapting binaries can be found in the :doc:`Plasma State Guide<plasma_state>`.

 ^^^^^^^^^^^^^^^^^^^^^
 Create a Component